jejacks0n/teaspoon/README.md

 another, and can have entirely different configurations.

-When Teabag is run via the rake task, it will stop at any point that a suite fails, which allows you to create a heirarchy of suites -- crafting tiers of pass expectation.
+When Teabag is run via the rake task, it will stop at any point that a suite fails, which allows you to create a hierarchy of suites -- crafting tiers of pass expectation.

 You can define suites in the configuration.
 For brevity `config` is the argument passed to the `Teabag.setup` block.